MaudeDavidLab/Motricity_Tracker/README.md

 # Conversion and Processing Pipeline

+## This details the process of converting and processing raw data off the tracker into a usable format.

-### Author: Grace Deitzler, updated January 7th, 2021.
+#### Author: Grace Deitzler, updated January 7th, 2021.

 1) Have a current installation of R or RStudio (https://rstudio.com/products/rstudio/)
 2) Download the conversion script Conversion_And_Processing.Rmd, from the MaudeDavidLab GitHub repository.